jwodder/doapi/FUTURE.md

-# Features for future releases
+# Features for Future Releases

 - Make the code work in both Python 2 and Python 3
 - Add the ability to wait for a droplet to become unlocked (or locked?)

 ## Command-Line Interface

+- While waiting for actions to finish (or while paginating results for `doapi-request`), dump each object as soon as it completes/is available

-- When creating/operating on multiple objects and one produces an error, there should be an option for continuing with the rest (including waiting?).
+- When creating/operating on multiple objects and one produces an error, there should be an option for continuing with the rest (including waiting?)

 - Droplet action commands that require the droplet to be off should have a flag for ensuring it's off beforehand